myworkcircle/FullThrottle/README.md

 account

 For User models and its related operations.
-Custom Management Command to populate the database
+Custom Management Command to populate the database have been used

-This command can be run by python manage.py populate_UserRecord .
+This command can be run by # python manage.py populate 10 .
-Its code is present under activityRecord APP as follows activityRecord/management/commands/populate_UserRecord.py Rest-API end-point
+Its code is present under task app as follows task/management/commands/populate.py Rest-API end-point

 Get request for the list of members and their respective activity periods.

-    /activity_record/members/
+    /fetch/

 Response: